Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 The `startCoroutine` creates coroutine and starts its execution in the current thread until the first _suspension point_, then it returns.
-Suspension point is an invocation of some [suspending function](#suspending-functions) in the body of coroutine and it is up to the code of the corresponding suspending function to define when and how the coroutine execution resumes.
+Suspension point is an invocation of some [suspending function](#suspending-functions) in the body of the coroutine and it is up to the code of the corresponding suspending function to define when and how the coroutine execution resumes.

 The completion of coroutine invokes _completion continuation_.
 Its `resume` or `resumeWithException`